Home Shark Introduction Shark Reference Guide Purchase/Download/Contact Menu ☰

 3 or Char Spelled out: Month dd, yyyy

-4 or Full Spelled out: Weekday, Month dd, yyyy; valid only for years 1980-2079
+4 or Full Spelled out: Weekday, Month dd, yyyy; similar to date(0), but local workstation only

 5 or Lchar Last day of month spelled out in format 3 (Char)